Use of risk management tools in the CAP

 The European Council of Young Farmers (CEJA) has recently launched a campaign “Future Food Farmers” to raise public awareness of the impending age crisis in European agriculture.
 The aim of the campaign is to achieve progress on generational renewal in the agricultural sector in the future CAP.

 The issue is highly relevant these days as only 6% of agricultural holders in the EU are below the age of 35, while one third are over 65.
-However, Member States show a great diversity in this issue as Poland has the highest share of young farmers in Europe (12%), while Portugal has the lowest (2%), according to Eurostat data.… Read the rest
+However, Member States show a great diversity in this issue as Poland has the highest share of young farmers in Europe (12%), while Portugal has the lowest (2%), according to Eurostat data.
+Neither figure is promising for the future, though.

 Farmer-friendly ideas on greening